-Why gender-neutral?
-Yes, co-ed play, but the benefits go beyond that.
-"Gender neutral toys equalize children's opportunities to develop a wide range of concepts and skills," Dr. Barbour states.
+"Gender-neutral toys equalize children's opportunities to develop a wide range of concepts and skills," says Ann Barbour, author and professor emerita of early childhood education at Cal State LA.
 "They also help counteract some stereotypes that limit children's thinking about what and who they can and should be."

 Cause and effect come into play here, as babies may not have any expectations of the toy or action.

-These spark kids' imaginations and sense of creativity as they build their own structures or designs.
+Blocks spark imaginations and a sense of creativity as kids build their own structures or designs.
 They're also great for hand-eye coordination.
 And when building together, kids can learn about patience and sharing — and enjoy a sense of achievement when they look at their completed creations.

-Another low cost (or free) option.
+Here's another low-cost (or free) option.
 Use a plastic laundry basket and assorted beanbags or balls to create tossing games.
-Just don't place the basket too close to anything breakable in case their throws miss the target!
+Just don't place the basket too close to anything breakable in case their throws miss the target.

 Propelling themselves with scooting feet, kids can improve their sense of balance, develop motor skills and strengthen parts of their body.
 It's great for supervised outdoor or indoor play.

-Great for fostering social skills and cooperative play and, can be a lesson in problem solving.
+Puzzles are great for fostering social skills and cooperative play and can provide a lesson in problem solving.